All Episodes

 It is scary.

-Here's Ingrid in uh in San Jose.
+Here's Ingrid in San Jose.

 Ingrid, thanks for calling and welcome to the program.

-Yes, hi Ross.
+Yes, hi, Ross.

-You know, it's the same mental pictures that you scared us for the last five years, including this administration about terrorism, Muslim and Arabs.
+You know, it's the same mental pictures that you scared us for the last five years, including this administration, about terrorism, Muslim and Arabs.

-It's like the Fox watching the hen house.
+It's like the fox watching the hen house.

 You know, this is not about Republicans or Democrats.